philcockfield/meteor-package-paths/README.md

 #### Main
-Files named `main` will be ordered last.
+Files named `main` will be ordered last, deepest to shallowest.

 #### 'Where' Overrides